nikolasgianna/exercise/README.md

-This is a repository containing the two functions that constitute the excercise.
+This is a repository containing the two functions that constitute the exercise.
 It also contains some tests using QUnit and PHPUnit.